nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jsf-ui/jsf-ui-framework/layouts-and-widgets-forms-listings-grids/layout-and-widget-how-to-index/how-to-set-a-default-date-on-a-field-at-document-creation.md

 ---
 title: 'HOWTO: Set a Default Date on a Field at Document Creation - JSF UI'
+description: A requirement with documents is to set a default date on a field when showing the creation form.
+Here, we will teach you how to do it easily using Nuxeo Studio.
 review:
     comment: ''
     date: '2019-10-21'